Ilan Meyer

-Ilan H. Meyer (born January 26, 1956) is an American psychiatric epidemiologist, author, professor, and a senior scholar for public policy and sexual orientation law at the Williams Institute of UCLA.
+Ilan H. Meyer (Hebrew: אילן מאיר; born January 26, 1956) is an American psychiatric epidemiologist, author, professor, and a senior scholar for public policy and sexual orientation law at the Williams Institute of UCLA.
 He has conducted extensive research on minority identities related to sexual orientation, gender, race and ethnicity, drawing conclusions on the impact of social stresses on their mental health.
 Meyer was an expert witness for the plaintiffs in Perry v.
 Schwarzenegger (2010), the federal case that overturned California Proposition 8.

 Career

 Meyer holds a Ph.D. in Sociomedical Sciences/Social Psychology from Columbia University Mailman School of Public Health.
 He received his Master's from the New School for Social Research and his B.A. from Tel Aviv University.
 He completed postdoctoral fellowships in Health Psychology at the Graduate Center at CUNY and as a NIMH Research Fellow in Psychiatry (HIV/AIDS) at the Memorial Sloan-Kettering Cancer Center.

 Meyer's academic background is in social psychology, psychiatric epidemiology, and sociomedical sciences.
 For over a decade, he has focused specifically on the study of public health issues related to minority health.
 His areas of research include stress and illness in minority populations, in particular, the relationship of minority status, minority identity, prejudice and discrimination and mental health outcomes in sexual minorities and the intersection of minority stressors related to sexual orientation, race, ethnicity and gender.

 Meyer developed a model of that describes the relationship of social stressors and mental disorders and helps to explain LGBT health disparities.
 The model has guided his and other investigators’ population research on LGBT health disparities by identifying the mechanisms by which social stressors impact health and describing the harm to LGBT people from prejudice and stigma.
 The Institute of Medicine (IOM) cited the model as one of four cross-cutting perspectives (the only one stemming from LGBT scholarship) recommended for the study of LGBT health.

 For this work, Meyer received the Outstanding Achievement Award from the Committee on Lesbian, Gay, Bisexual, and Transgender Concerns of the American Psychological Association (APA) and Distinguished Scientific Contribution award from the APA's Division 44.
 Based on his body of work, Meyer provided expert testimony related to same-sex marriage in Perry v.
 Schwarzenegger, and to peer-to-peer violence and bullying before the U.S. Commission on Civil Rights.